grayresearch/CX/CHARTER.md

 # Composable Extensions (CX) Task Group Charter

+## Executive Summary

+This Charter governs the TG for a new Composable Extensions (CX) extension.
+CX is a framework that will enable robust composition of multiple independently authored custom ISA extensions, including legacy custom extensions, so they may be assembled in a conflict-free way into a target RISC-V implementation.
+By multiplexing the custom opcode space, CX will provide features such as naming and versioning, discovery, hardware module reuse, state context management, and stable software binaries that don't need recompilation for each target system -- all without a central management authority.

 ## Introduction - the custom extensions reuse problem

 RISC-V reserves the custom-\* opcode space, enabling anyone to create new